socioboard/Socioboard-5.0/README.md

 ![](http://i.imgur.com/CRtFmke.png)

-After login you can see some modules feature shown below ......
+after login you can see some modules feature as shown below ......

 Dashboard: